laserpilot/Installation_Up_4evr/README.md

 - ##### Other Tips

-Another useful tool for modifying certain OSX .plists for disable or enabling certain things is [Tinkertool](http://www.bresink.com/osx/TinkerTool.html) You can use this to disable or enable certain things that System Preferences doesn't cover.
+Another useful tool for modifying certain MacOS .plists for disable or enabling certain things is [Tinkertool](http://www.bresink.com/osx/TinkerTool.html) You can use this to disable or enable certain things that System Preferences doesn't cover.

 For other odd things, I would also look at this filepath and you can rename files in here to temporarily disable certain system services them on the computer you're using: `/System/Library/CoreServices` (requires disabling SIP)

 You can rename "Notification Center" to "Notification Center_DEACTIVATE" or something (or you can move it) - and then you won't get any obnoxiously "helpful" Notification Center popups. (requires disabling SIP)

-After OSX 10.9 - Apple enabled this strange feature called App Nap that detects when an App isn't doing much and makes it use even less resources - could be problematic - [check this page out for how to disable for now](http://www.tekrevue.com/tip/disable-app-nap-os-x-mavericks/)
+After MacOS 10.9 - Apple enabled this strange feature called App Nap that detects when an App isn't doing much and makes it use even less resources - could be problematic - [check this page out for how to disable for now](http://www.tekrevue.com/tip/disable-app-nap-os-x-mavericks/)

 If necessary, You can also hide all of the desktop icons with this terminal command: